Onufriev-Lab/GBION_tutorial/README.md

 This will auto-generate `dna.top`,`dna.crd`,`dna.pdb` and `disang_NaCl.txt` and copy up.

+The simulation stages and analysis are described below.
+Script `simulation.sh` generates all the trajectories, but does not provide any analysis.
 ### 2.2 Energy minimization

 In the molecule, some clashes may appear during assembling of the system.
 The energy minimization step is necessary to remove bad contacts.
 Without minimization, the energy of contacting atoms may be high enough to crash the simulation.
 During minimization, atoms will be moved to find the closest structure with acceptable energy.